 QUESTION: How are teams selected and are there multiple teams per grade level?

 ANSWER: Players are strongly encouraged to participate in both days of tryouts where their skills & abilities will be evaluated by the Vista Talons coaching staff.
 The number of teams per grade level is determined by the amount of quality players with high-level work ethic, skills & potential.
 Team sizes and the number of teams can also be limited by the number of coaches we have.
 Typically, most grade levels have two teams with 8-10 players per team.

 QUESTION: How much does it cost for my son to participate if he makes the team?

 ANSWER: Each player must be a registered AAU participant ($16 AAU Membership).
 The Vista Talons program cost is dependent on the number of players per age group, the number of practices, professional training sessions and the number of tournaments they compete in.
-A team typically averages 2-3 tournaments a month, practices twice per week and takes advantage of approximately 7 professional skills sessions throughout the season.
-Using those examples, the costs per player for the season is approximately $375.
+A team typically averages 6 tournaments for the season and practices twice per week.
+Using those examples, the costs per player for the season is approximately $550.